 - 8. Following a review by the Selectboard the application of the above requirements to accesses serving only one single family home may be modified; but only as they conform to item #9 below. - 9.
 Notwithstanding the above, access standards and requirements established by the Selectboard shall supplement the above requirements.
 Any zoning permit must include final approval by the Selectboard when pertaining to driveway access to public highways, and in no case shall any part of these Regulations take precedence over the statutory provisions of Title 19 V.S.A.
 SECTION 1111.
 However, if the above standards conflict with any such standards set by the Selectboard or as modified by the Planning Commission, the more stringent standards shall prevail. - 10.
-Non-residential, and residential access roads serving four or more lots, may be required by the Selectboard to meet the Agency of Transportation's B- 71 standard or the Vermont State Standards for the Design of Transportation Construction Reconstruction and Rehabilitation on Freeways, Roads and Streets dated July 1, 1997 as amended from time to time. - 11.
+Non-residential, and residential access roads serving four or more lots, may be required by the Selectboard to meet the Agency of Transportation's B-71 standard or the Vermont State Standards for the Design of Transportation Construction Reconstruction and Rehabilitation on Freeways, Roads and Streets dated July 1, 1997 as amended from time to time. - 11.
 No existing driveway may be used to increase the number of dwelling units served until all provisions of this SECTION are met. - 12.
 Any dead end public or private road shall have a means of vehicle turnaround for, but not limited to, emergency vehicles. - 13.
-Also, see SECTION 502 for required frontage on, or access to, public roads.
+Also, see SECTION 407 for required frontage on, or access to, public roads.

-SECTION 730: STORAGE OF VEHICLES IN DISTRICTS WITHIN THE VILLAGE PLANNING AREA
+SECTION 730: STORAGE OF VEHICLES IN DISTRICTS WITHIN THE

+VILLAGE PLANNING AREA

-In the primarily residential district within the Village Planning Area (High Density Residential, Village Residential), both vans and trucks of more than 2 1/2 ton carrying capacity, unlicensed motor vehicles, and cars used for drag or stock car racing must be stored in an enclosed garage.
+In the primarily residential district within the Village Planning Area (High Density Residential, Village Residential), unregistered motor vehicles and cars used for drag or stock car racing must be stored in an enclosed garage.